What Is an Accessory Dwelling Unit (ADU)?

 Also known as granny flats, in-law suites or garden cottages, ADUs meet the need for extra space to accommodate houseguests, home offices or hobby studios, for example.
 These flexible-space units have become increasingly popular for two reasons: ADUs meet the needs of homeowners who want to accommodate returning adult children or aging parents while still affording them independent space; or they may need to accommodate more private and separate workspaces now that the coronavirus pandemic has increased the necessity to work from home.

-Benefits of ADU Housing
+Benefits of ADU housing

 As people increasingly choose to stay in their homes longer (sometimes referred to as “aging in place”), homeowners often find the need to adapt their housing to a new lifestyle.
 ADUs help homeowners create more flexible living space and deliver multiple benefits:

-Space Stretching
+Space stretching

 While it can be easy to repurpose items that we use every day for new functions, it may not be efficient to repurpose the rooms of our homes in the same way.
 Today, kitchens can do triple duty as food prep spaces, dining rooms and workstations, while family rooms may be needed for entertaining, guest spaces and hobby areas.
 Rather than cram multiple purposes into one room, ADUs can provide needed space flexibility at a reasonable cost.